Isadora (1968) from Johnny Web (Uncle Scoopy)

+Yesenin soon left Duncan, returning to Moscow and managing to marry a few more women in the short time before he would be institutionalized for mental illness.
+It was not long before he would commit suicide.
 Duncan's own life ended no less tragically than those of her children or her crazy poet.
-She always wore scarves which trailed behind her, and this caused her death in a freak accident in Nice, France.
+She always wore scarves which trailed behind her, and this affectation caused her death in a freak accident.
 She was killed when her scarf caught in the wheel of her friend's Bugatti automobile.
-As the driver sped off, the long cloth wrapped around the vehicle's axle.
+As the car sped off, the long cloth wrapped around the vehicle's axle.
 Ms. Duncan was yanked violently from the car and dragged for several yards before the driver realized what had happened.
 She died almost instantly from a broken neck.
+Although the fatal accident occurred in Nice and Duncan had been living in France for some time, she died a citizen of the Soviet Union.

-The unconventional socialist actress Vanessa Redgrave was a good choice to play the unconventional socialist dancer, and she was rewarded for her performance with Oscar and Golden Globe nominations, as well as the Best Actress award at Cannes.
-Unfortunately, the director made all the usual biopic mistakes.
-The story is too long and rambling and pointless, and tries to pack her entire life into its running time instead of focusing on some important thread or some key portion of her life.
-We sit back and watch Isadora trot around the globe, apparently abandoning in succession each of the projects she had been extolling the virtues of.
+The unconventional socialist actress Vanessa Redgrave, eventually a six-time Oscar nominee, was a perfect choice to evoke the unconventional socialist dancer, and she was rewarded for her memorable performance with Oscar and Golden Globe nominations, as well as the Best Actress award at Cannes.
+The film itself is far less impressive than Vanessa's performance.
+It follows a shopworn structure, using a framing device in which an aging Isadora dictates her autobiography, "Ma Vie," to her amanuensis, with each recollection leading to a flashback to a key incident in her life.
+That framework cobbled the narrative into all the usual biopic mistakes.
+The story is too long and rambling and pointless, and tries to pack Duncan's entire life into its running time instead of focusing on an important thread or a memorable portion of that life.
+We sit back and watch Isadora trot around the globe, apparently abandoning in succession each of the projects she had been so passionately extolling the virtues of in the previous scene.

 Although the film doesn't cohere very well, there are some great individual scenes.
 I liked some of the Russian material quite a bit.
 The one dance scene that is significantly different from the others is Duncan's first performance in Russia.
-The lights go out while she is performing, and the night seems doomed to be a failure, but everyone there improvises, and they end up having the most memorable night of their lives.
+The lights go out while she is performing, and the night seems doomed to be a failure, but everyone there improvises, including the audience, and the participants end up having the most memorable night of their lives.
 Someone in the Russian audience provides a lantern, then the audience members gradually start to sing to provide musical accompaniment.
 One man manages to produce a squeezebox.
-Several men join Duncan on stage for traditional Russian dancing, and the film managed to capture the whirlwind of the moment.
-This scene got me.
+(Russians always carry one, don't you know?
+Astoundingly, in a presumed violation of the Soviet constitution, or at least in violation of the prime directive of Russian screen clichés, nobody there had a balalaika!)
+Several men join Duncan on stage for traditional Russian dancing.
+The film managed to capture the whirlwind of that moment.
+That scene got me.
 I was clapping along, completely drawn in.

-Unfortunately, it takes the film nearly two hours to get to that point, and that wait could be excruciatingly boring at times, and I got the impression that Ms Duncan was both pretentious and mentally ill.
-If the rest of the film had been as invigorating as the Russian part, I might have enjoyed spending 153 minutes with the eccentric characters and their repetitive behaviors, but it wasn't and I didn't.
+Unfortunately, it takes the film nearly two hours to get to that point.
+That wait could be excruciatingly boring at times, and I got the impression that Ms Duncan was both pretentious and mentally ill.
+If the rest of the film had been as invigorating as the Russian part, I might have enjoyed spending all those minutes with the eccentric characters and their repetitive behaviors, but it wasn't and I didn't.

-• The information to the left is for the VHS in NTSC (North American) format
+• The information to the left is for the VHS in NTSC (North American) format.
+(153 minutes).
+My comments refer to this version.

 NUDITY REPORT